SuperDevelopment/passport-discord/README.md

+> # **NOTICE!**
+> This repository is a continued fork of [nicholastay/passport-discord](https://github.com/nicholastay/passport-discord) since the original author (Nicholas Tay) is no longer maintaning it.

 # passport-discord

-**Notice**: I'm no longer too active with the Discord API, and only tinker around occasionally.
-So, if there is anybody who would like to be more active in maintaining, I'm happy to link to your fork as the new solution to use or give project permissions on this repo.

 Passport strategy for authentication with [Discord](http://discordapp.com) through the OAuth 2.0 API.

-Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://discord.com/developers/docs/topics/oauth2), especially about the scopes and understand how the auth works.
+Before using this strategy, we recommend for you read through the official docs page [here](https://discord.com/developers/docs/topics/oauth2), especially about the scopes and understand how the auth works.

-## Usage
+## Install
-`npm install passport-discord --save`
+`npm install github:SuperDevelopment/passport-discord --save`

 #### Configure Strategy
 The Discord authentication strategy authenticates users via a Discord user account and OAuth 2.0 token(s).
 A Discord API client ID, secret and redirect URL must be supplied when using this strategy.
 The strategy also requires a `verify` callback, which receives the access token and an optional refresh token, as well as a `profile` which contains the authenticated Discord user's profile.
 The `verify` callback must also call `cb` providing a user to complete the authentication.